Information about Brexit

 On 23 June 2016, the UK held a referendum on the country’s EU membership.
 A total of 51.9 per cent of voters voted in favour of leaving the EU.
 The UK submitted its withdrawal notification to the EU on 29 March 2017.
 This marked the beginning of a two-year period of negotiations on the terms of withdrawal.

 The negotiations between the Commission and the UK government concerning the withdrawal agreement were concluded in November 2018.
 The purpose of the withdrawal agreement is to ensure the UK’s orderly withdrawal from the EU.

 The withdrawal agreement does not lay down provisions on the future relationship between the EU and the UK.
 Negotiations concerning the relationship can only begin once the UK has withdrawn from the EU.
 The elements of the future EU-UK relationship have been negotiated on in a joint political declaration.

-If the withdrawal agreement is not ratified by 12 April 2019 and the deadline for the negotiations is not extended, the withdrawal will happen without an agreement.
+If the withdrawal agreement is not ratified and the deadline for the negotiations is not extended, the withdrawal will happen without an agreement.